 Choose the best and most deployed Wi-Fi Offload Solution

 Aptilo Service Management Platform™ (SMP) is the world’s most deployed system to manage traffic offload to Wi-Fi.
-We are known worldwide as the leading authority on Wi-Fi offload, and we are thrilled to be honored by industry experts as the winner of several awards for our innovative Wi-Fi Offload solution.
-Our vendor agnostic solution, with specific support for all leading vendors, gives you the freedom to pick and choose the best of breed Wi-Fi access points and Gateways.
+We are known worldwide as the leading authority on Wi-Fi offload, and we are thrilled to be honored by industry experts as the winner of many awards for our innovative Wi-Fi Offload solution.
+Our vendor agnostic solution, with specific support for all leading vendors, gives you the freedom to pick and choose the best of breed Wi-Fi access points and gateways from our partners.